Oh hello there curious cat, I’m Heart.

 From the beginning of our relationship we have made up our own rules, though those rules have changed many times over the years as our needs and desires evolve.
 We both make communication and personal growth a priority in our lives.

-We feel like marriage in a traditional sense is antiquated and out-of-date, and that in this day and age many people are looking for more fulfilling personalized partnerships.
+We feel like marriage in a traditional sense is antiquated and out-of-date, many people are looking for more fulfilling personalized partnerships.
 Our culture (and many others) tends to look at sex and marriage as black and white; this is what it means, this is what is acceptable, this is how it’s done.
 I tend to live in the grey area.
 I loooove the grey area.
 I feel like more people need to be told that they are free to have whatever kind of relationship suits them, so if you are one of those people here it is: THIS IS YOUR LIFE!
 MAKE UP YOUR OWN RULES AND BE YOUR AUTHENTIC SELF!
 IT FEELS FANTASTIC!
 I am hoping we are on the verge of another Great Sexual Liberation.

 It’s important to remember that this blog only touches upon a few facets of my multi-faceted life.
 Many people who know me in real-life would be shocked by the things I share here… but most wouldn’t because they know I’m a fierce and cheeky gal.